qwertie/btree-typescript/readme.md

 ### Insertions at random locations: sorted-btree vs the competition ###

-    0.9     Insert 1000 pairs in sorted-btree's BTree 0.5     Insert 1000 pairs in sorted-btree's BTree set (no values) 2.6     Insert 1000 pairs in collections' SortedMap 1.7     Insert 1000 pairs in collections' SortedSet (no values) 0.7     Insert 1000 pairs in functional-red-black-tree
+    0.8     Insert 1000 pairs in sorted-btree's BTree 0.4     Insert 1000 pairs in sorted-btree's BTree set (no values) 2.7     Insert 1000 pairs in collections' SortedMap 1.8     Insert 1000 pairs in collections' SortedSet (no values) 0.6     Insert 1000 pairs in functional-red-black-tree
     0.5     Insert 1000 pairs in bintrees' RBTree (no values)

-    10.9    Insert 10000 pairs in sorted-btree's BTree 8.6     Insert 10000 pairs in sorted-btree's BTree set (no values) 47.7    Insert 10000 pairs in collections' SortedMap 27.8    Insert 10000 pairs in collections' SortedSet (no values) 9.4     Insert 10000 pairs in functional-red-black-tree
+    8.5     Insert 10000 pairs in sorted-btree's BTree 5.4     Insert 10000 pairs in sorted-btree's BTree set (no values) 37.7    Insert 10000 pairs in collections' SortedMap 25.8    Insert 10000 pairs in collections' SortedSet (no values) 10.7    Insert 10000 pairs in functional-red-black-tree
-    6.6     Insert 10000 pairs in bintrees' RBTree (no values)
+    6.4     Insert 10000 pairs in bintrees' RBTree (no values)

-    138.5   Insert 100000 pairs in sorted-btree's BTree 92.3    Insert 100000 pairs in sorted-btree's BTree set (no values) 601     Insert 100000 pairs in collections' SortedMap 450     Insert 100000 pairs in collections' SortedSet (no values) 179.3   Insert 100000 pairs in functional-red-black-tree
+    113.2   Insert 100000 pairs in sorted-btree's BTree 73.6    Insert 100000 pairs in sorted-btree's BTree set (no values) 686     Insert 100000 pairs in collections' SortedMap 390.5   Insert 100000 pairs in collections' SortedSet (no values) 194.3   Insert 100000 pairs in functional-red-black-tree
-    110     Insert 100000 pairs in bintrees' RBTree (no values)
+    108     Insert 100000 pairs in bintrees' RBTree (no values)

-    1834    Insert 1000000 pairs in sorted-btree's BTree 1262    Insert 1000000 pairs in sorted-btree's BTree set (no values) 9674    Insert 1000000 pairs in collections' SortedMap 6108    Insert 1000000 pairs in collections' SortedSet (no values) 3811    Insert 1000000 pairs in functional-red-black-tree
+    1506    Insert 1000000 pairs in sorted-btree's BTree 1085    Insert 1000000 pairs in sorted-btree's BTree set (no values) 10327   Insert 1000000 pairs in collections' SortedMap 5975    Insert 1000000 pairs in collections' SortedSet (no values) 3703    Insert 1000000 pairs in functional-red-black-tree
-    1883    Insert 1000000 pairs in bintrees' RBTree (no values)
+    2013    Insert 1000000 pairs in bintrees' RBTree (no values)

+### Insert in order, delete: sorted-btree vs the competition ###

+    0.8     Insert 1000 sorted pairs in B+ tree
+    0.4     Insert 1000 sorted keys in B+ tree (no values) 0.7     Insert 1000 sorted pairs in collections' SortedMap 0.4     Insert 1000 sorted keys in collections' SortedSet (no values) 0.7     Insert 1000 sorted pairs in functional-red-black-tree 0.5     Insert 1000 sorted keys in bintrees' RBTree (no values) 5       Delete every second item in B+ tree
+    3       Delete every second item in B+ tree set
+    1       Bulk-delete every second item in B+ tree set 16      Delete every second item in collections' SortedMap 6       Delete every second item in collections' SortedSet 9       Delete every second item in functional-red-black-tree 15      Delete every second item in bintrees' RBTree

+    7.4     Insert 10000 sorted pairs in B+ tree
+    4.4     Insert 10000 sorted keys in B+ tree (no values) 7.7     Insert 10000 sorted pairs in collections' SortedMap 4.6     Insert 10000 sorted keys in collections' SortedSet (no values) 13.6    Insert 10000 sorted pairs in functional-red-black-tree 6.6     Insert 10000 sorted keys in bintrees' RBTree (no values) 22      Delete every second item in B+ tree
+    7       Delete every second item in B+ tree set
+    4       Bulk-delete every second item in B+ tree set 17      Delete every second item in collections' SortedMap 5       Delete every second item in collections' SortedSet 17      Delete every second item in functional-red-black-tree 37      Delete every second item in bintrees' RBTree

+    79.3    Insert 100000 sorted pairs in B+ tree
+    51.7    Insert 100000 sorted keys in B+ tree (no values) 107.2   Insert 100000 sorted pairs in collections' SortedMap 68      Insert 100000 sorted keys in collections' SortedSet (no values) 151.3   Insert 100000 sorted pairs in functional-red-black-tree 99.8    Insert 100000 sorted keys in bintrees' RBTree (no values) 88      Delete every second item in B+ tree
+    40      Delete every second item in B+ tree set
+    25      Bulk-delete every second item in B+ tree set 191     Delete every second item in collections' SortedMap 47      Delete every second item in collections' SortedSet 69      Delete every second item in functional-red-black-tree 57      Delete every second item in bintrees' RBTree

+    784     Insert 1000000 sorted pairs in B+ tree
+    520     Insert 1000000 sorted keys in B+ tree (no values) 1210    Insert 1000000 sorted pairs in collections' SortedMap 714     Insert 1000000 sorted keys in collections' SortedSet (no values) 2111    Insert 1000000 sorted pairs in functional-red-black-tree 1076    Insert 1000000 sorted keys in bintrees' RBTree (no values) 504     Delete every second item in B+ tree
+    346     Delete every second item in B+ tree set 194     Bulk-delete every second item in B+ tree set 1561    Delete every second item in collections' SortedMap 754     Delete every second item in collections' SortedSet 673     Delete every second item in functional-red-black-tree 613     Delete every second item in bintrees' RBTree

 ### Insertions at random locations: sorted-btree vs Array vs Map ###

     0.5     Insert 1000 pairs in sorted array
-    0.8     Insert 1000 pairs in B+ tree
+    0.7     Insert 1000 pairs in B+ tree
     0.1     Insert 1000 pairs in ES6 Map (hashtable)

-    16.6    Insert 10000 pairs in sorted array
+    16.1    Insert 10000 pairs in sorted array
-    9.9     Insert 10000 pairs in B+ tree
+    8.6     Insert 10000 pairs in B+ tree
-    1.4     Insert 10000 pairs in ES6 Map (hashtable)
+    1.7     Insert 10000 pairs in ES6 Map (hashtable)

-    56670   Insert 100000 pairs in sorted array
+    57498   Insert 100000 pairs in sorted array
-    140.5   Insert 100000 pairs in B+ tree
+    127.5   Insert 100000 pairs in B+ tree
-    21.8    Insert 100000 pairs in ES6 Map (hashtable)
+    20.1    Insert 100000 pairs in ES6 Map (hashtable)

     SLOW!
 Insert 1000000 pairs in sorted array
-    1913    Insert 1000000 pairs in B+ tree
+    1552    Insert 1000000 pairs in B+ tree
-    346.5   Insert 1000000 pairs in ES6 Map (hashtable)
+    311     Insert 1000000 pairs in ES6 Map (hashtable)

-### Insert in order, delete: sorted-btree vs the competition ###

-    0.8     Insert 1000 sorted pairs in B+ tree
-    0.7     Insert 1000 sorted keys in B+ tree (no values) 0.6     Insert 1000 sorted pairs in collections' SortedMap 0.4     Insert 1000 sorted keys in collections' SortedSet (no values) 0.7     Insert 1000 sorted pairs in functional-red-black-tree 0.5     Insert 1000 sorted keys in bintrees' RBTree (no values) 0.1     Delete every second item in B+ tree
-    0.1     Delete every second item in B+ tree set 0.3     Delete every second item in collections' SortedMap 0.3     Delete every second item in collections' SortedSet 0.1     Delete every second item in functional-red-black-tree 0.2     Delete every second item in bintrees' RBTree

-    8.9     Insert 10000 sorted pairs in B+ tree
-    8.4     Insert 10000 sorted keys in B+ tree (no values) 6.3     Insert 10000 sorted pairs in collections' SortedMap 3.9     Insert 10000 sorted keys in collections' SortedSet (no values) 11.4    Insert 10000 sorted pairs in functional-red-black-tree 6.8     Insert 10000 sorted keys in bintrees' RBTree (no values) 1.7     Delete every second item in B+ tree
-    1.6     Delete every second item in B+ tree set 3.2     Delete every second item in collections' SortedMap 3       Delete every second item in collections' SortedSet 1       Delete every second item in functional-red-black-tree 2.6     Delete every second item in bintrees' RBTree

-    87.5    Insert 100000 sorted pairs in B+ tree
-    88.2    Insert 100000 sorted keys in B+ tree (no values) 102.2   Insert 100000 sorted pairs in collections' SortedMap 65      Insert 100000 sorted keys in collections' SortedSet (no values) 177.7   Insert 100000 sorted pairs in functional-red-black-tree 84.8    Insert 100000 sorted keys in bintrees' RBTree (no values) 25.4    Delete every second item in B+ tree
-    25.1    Delete every second item in B+ tree set 37.4    Delete every second item in collections' SortedMap 32.1    Delete every second item in collections' SortedSet 12.9    Delete every second item in functional-red-black-tree 37.3    Delete every second item in bintrees' RBTree

-    965     Insert 1000000 sorted pairs in B+ tree
-    945     Insert 1000000 sorted keys in B+ tree (no values) 1162    Insert 1000000 sorted pairs in collections' SortedMap 689     Insert 1000000 sorted keys in collections' SortedSet (no values) 2177    Insert 1000000 sorted pairs in functional-red-black-tree 1033    Insert 1000000 sorted keys in bintrees' RBTree (no values) 589     Delete every second item in B+ tree
-    579     Delete every second item in B+ tree set 1578    Delete every second item in collections' SortedMap 734     Delete every second item in collections' SortedSet 898     Delete every second item in functional-red-black-tree 639     Delete every second item in bintrees' RBTree

-### Insert in order, scan, delete: sorted-btree vs the competition ###
+### Insert in order, scan, delete: sorted-btree vs Array vs Map ###

-    0.3     Insert 1000 sorted pairs in array
+    0.4     Insert 1000 sorted pairs in array
     0.7     Insert 1000 sorted pairs in B+ tree
-    0.1     Insert 1000 sorted pairs in Map hashtable 0       Sum of all values with forEach in sorted array: 26886700 0       Sum of all values with forEachPair in B+ tree: 26886700 0       Sum of all values with forEach in B+ tree: 26886700 0       Sum of all values with forEach in Map: 26886700 0.1     Delete every second item in sorted array 0.1     Delete every second item in B+ tree
+    0.1     Insert 1000 sorted pairs in Map hashtable 0       Sum of all values with forEach in sorted array: 27554680 0       Sum of all values with forEachPair in B+ tree: 27554680 0.1     Sum of all values with forEach in B+ tree: 27554680 0       Sum of all values with forEach in Map: 27554680 0.1     Delete every second item in sorted array 0.1     Delete every second item in B+ tree
     0       Delete every second item in Map hashtable

-    4.1     Insert 10000 sorted pairs in array
+    4.5     Insert 10000 sorted pairs in array
-    8.3     Insert 10000 sorted pairs in B+ tree
+    7.9     Insert 10000 sorted pairs in B+ tree
-    1.4     Insert 10000 sorted pairs in Map hashtable 0.2     Sum of all values with forEach in sorted array: 2744969490 0.3     Sum of all values with forEachPair in B+ tree: 2744969490 0.5     Sum of all values with forEach in B+ tree: 2744969490 0.2     Sum of all values with forEach in Map: 2744969490 1.4     Delete every second item in sorted array 1.8     Delete every second item in B+ tree
+    1.5     Insert 10000 sorted pairs in Map hashtable 0.2     Sum of all values with forEach in sorted array: 2753952560 0.3     Sum of all values with forEachPair in B+ tree: 2753952560 0.5     Sum of all values with forEach in B+ tree: 2753952560 0.2     Sum of all values with forEach in Map: 2753952560 1.4     Delete every second item in sorted array
+    1       Delete every second item in B+ tree
     0.3     Delete every second item in Map hashtable

-    74.6    Insert 100000 sorted pairs in array
+    75.7    Insert 100000 sorted pairs in array
-    101.6   Insert 100000 sorted pairs in B+ tree
+    85.7    Insert 100000 sorted pairs in B+ tree
-    20.3    Insert 100000 sorted pairs in Map hashtable 2.6     Sum of all values with forEach in sorted array: 275145933120 3.6     Sum of all values with forEachPair in B+ tree: 275145933120 5.2     Sum of all values with forEach in B+ tree: 275145933120 2.2     Sum of all values with forEach in Map: 275145933120 2369    Delete every second item in sorted array 28.4    Delete every second item in B+ tree
+    21.6    Insert 100000 sorted pairs in Map hashtable 2.9     Sum of all values with forEach in sorted array: 275508340940 3.5     Sum of all values with forEachPair in B+ tree: 275508340940 5.4     Sum of all values with forEach in B+ tree: 275508340940 2.5     Sum of all values with forEach in Map: 275508340940 2794    Delete every second item in sorted array 15      Delete every second item in B+ tree
-    3.9     Delete every second item in Map hashtable
+    4.3     Delete every second item in Map hashtable

-    1030    Insert 1000000 sorted pairs in array
+    1042    Insert 1000000 sorted pairs in array
-    983     Insert 1000000 sorted pairs in B+ tree
+    879     Insert 1000000 sorted pairs in B+ tree
-    331     Insert 1000000 sorted pairs in Map hashtable 26.1    Sum of all values with forEach in sorted array: 27505579162970 38.3    Sum of all values with forEachPair in B+ tree: 27505579162970 52.9    Sum of all values with forEach in B+ tree: 27505579162970 23      Sum of all values with forEach in Map: 27505579162970 SLOW!
-Delete every second item in sorted array 658     Delete every second item in B+ tree
+    363     Insert 1000000 sorted pairs in Map hashtable 27.7    Sum of all values with forEach in sorted array: 27486298443010 36.6    Sum of all values with forEachPair in B+ tree: 27486298443010 52.2    Sum of all values with forEach in B+ tree: 27486298443010 24.4    Sum of all values with forEach in Map: 27486298443010 SLOW!
+Delete every second item in sorted array 516     Delete every second item in B+ tree
-    98.3    Delete every second item in Map hashtable
+    101.4   Delete every second item in Map hashtable

 Endnote
 -------